valentingajewski/F1-Auto-Recorder/readme.md

 # 🖥️ How to launch the script

-Simply double click on the .bat file
+Simply double click on the .bat file.
+The script will launch the Multiviewer for F1 software.
+You need to let you PC switch on.

 ## 🛠 Requirements